lbryio/lbry-sdk/README.md

 This project aims to provide a daemon that can interact with the network via a json-rpc interface over HTTP.

-The project is written in python2.7 and extensively uses Twisted framework.
+The project is written in Python 3.7+ and extensively uses Twisted framework.

 ## Installation